The Sims 3 expansion packs: Gameplay

 Sims University is a sub-neighborhood that functions similarly to the vacation worlds in World Adventures.
 In order to attend university, a Sim must be a young adult, adult or elder.
-When a non-player mascot is near the Sims' lots, they can take an aptitude test.
-The results will depend on their skills, traits, work experience and school grades.
-The results also show the total aptitude score.
-The amount of financial assistance (scholarship) provided to the Sim is also determined by the test.
-Teen can also take the aptitude test, to see what skills they need to work on but they can not go to University before they grow up to be a young adult.

-Enrolling in college can be done on phone, computer, or going to the public school and enrolling there.
+Sims will take an aptitude test before attending university and may earn scholarships based on their performance.

 The player can select the Sim's major, out of either Business, Communications, Fine Arts, Physical Education, Science and Medicine, or Technology, as well as the number of credits they wish to study for, and whether they want to study for one or two terms.
 Taking more credits will allow a Sim to obtain their degree faster, but they will have more of their time taken up by studying.

-To receive a degree, a Sim must obtain 48 credits for it, and pass their final exams.
-Having a degree will allow a Sim to start at a higher level in careers relevant to the degree, and they will also be paid more.
-These benefits will increase the higher the Sim's grade.
+Having a degree will allow a Sim to start at a higher level in certain careers and earn higher wages.

 University Life also introduces social groups: Jocks, Nerds and Rebels.
 The player can join these social groups, and move up in their rankings by befriending members of the group and/or doing activities and interactions related to the group.
 As they progress through the ranks they can unlock new interactions and objects, and later pick an additional trait.
 A Sim who reaches rank 10 with a group will be given a job offer in a special career unique to that group.